SreeHarsha72/Data-Engineering-on-Azure-cloud/README.md

 ### **Project Workflow**
 The data pipeline follows the **ETL (Extract, Transform, Load)** process using the following Azure services:

+**Datasource:** The dataset used is Olympic Data from Kaggle, which contains details about athletes, coaches, medals, teams, and gender participation in the 2021 Tokyo Olympics.

 1. Ingestion → **Azure Data Factory** → Raw Data (ADLS Gen2)
 2. Transformation → **Azure Databricks** → Transformed Data (ADLS Gen2)